One-Year RETAINER AGREEMENT

 Why am I selective about who I agree to represent?

-- I will not represent “unprofessional” and/or “difficult” clients.
+• I will not represent “unprofessional” and/or “difficult” clients.
 Life is short.
-I see no reason to represent clients: who want to file one or more frivolous lawsuits in an attempt to “wear down” an adversary; who are rude to me or the administrative staff in my office; or who perceive me as part of their problems, rather than as part of the solution to their problems.
+I see no reason to represent clients who: (1) want to file one or more frivolous lawsuits in an attempt to “wear down” an adversary; (2) are rude to me or the administrative staff in my office; or (3) who perceive me as part of their problems, rather than as part of the solution to their problems.

 What do you get when you retain me?

-- Quick Response – Get answers right away (if I am available when you call) or within one business day (if I am not available at the time you call, then send me email or a fax).
+• Quick Response – Get answers right away (if I am available when you call) or within one business day (if I am not available at the time you call).
+Or send me your question(s) by email or fax; I will respond within one business day.

-Note: The Retainer Agreement cannot be used to pay for (or in lieu of) flat fee services (i.e., drafting of leases or other documents, evictions, etc.), to pay a past or current Billing Statement, and/or to pay for legal representation in litigation (including past, present or future litigation), but can be used to answer your questions about past, present or future litigation).
+Note: The Retainer Agreement cannot be used to pay for (or in lieu of) flat fee services (e.g., drafting of leases or other documents; evictions; initial case evaluation, options and recommendation(s); etc.), to pay a past or current Billing Statement, and/or to pay for legal representation in litigation (including past, present or future litigation), but can be used to answer your questions about past, present or future litigation.
+The Retainer Agreement is for new clients only; existing clients cannot purchase a Retainer Agreement.

 What does it cost?